mars0i/majure/README.md

 reflection.
 On the other hand, this version doesn't require four signatures (count 'em!) for every accessor, as the mutable `deftype` versions do.

+#### javaClojureHybrids:

+Contains a series of versions in which one Java class after another is replaced with a Clojure class.
+The Clojure versions mostly use `gen-class`.
+I thought `gen-class` was necessary for mixed Clojure-Java versions, which is probably not corret.